You’ll often hear that water is crucial because it’s the main ingredient of a good cup of coffee.

 4: Bypass water

-Another option, which a lot of coffee shops use, is to “bypass” water.
+Another option, which a lot of coffee shops use, is to mix ultra pure water with “bypass” water.

 Essentially, this means that you have a primary water source that is completely stripped of minerals.
 This is typically RO Water.
 Then you add some tap water to add a little bit of hardness and alkalinity to get a more natural taste.
 If you live somewhere with hard water, you might only have to bypass 10% tap water.